liangclab/HERA/README.md

 cat SuperContig.fasta ../$Bionano_NonScaffolded_Contig |awk 'BEGIN{count=1;}{if($0~/^>/){print ">SuperContig"count"END";count++;}else{print $0;}}' >../$genome_name-Final_Genome_HERA.fasta
 ```

-# Availability

-HERA is currently released under a commercial license but it is free for academic or research use.
-All codes in HERA are packed into a Tarball for users' easy use.

 # Citing HERA

    Du, H., Liang, C. (2018).
 Assembly of chromosome-scale contigs by efficiently resolving repetitive sequences with long reads. bioRxiv    doi: https://doi.org/10.1101/345983